“An intimate, classy little hotel near the Musée d'Orsay, decorated with flair and finesse”

 Cots Available, Extra Beds Available

 Baby cots are available on request.
-A high chair is available in breakfast room.
+A high chair is available in the breakfast room.
 Changing mats are available and baby bottles can be warmed.

 Remember baby and child equipment may be limited or need pre-booking